Warzone2100/warzone2100/doc/hosting/AutohostConfig.md

 * `difficulty` sets the difficulty for an AI.
 It can be one of `Easy`, `Medium`, `Hard` or `Insane`.
 * `name` sets a custom name for the AI.

+## Message of the Day

+The `motd` is displayed in the chat box when a player joins the game.
+It is optional and will be truncated if it exceeds 256 characters.

 ## Sample file

 ```